bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 5-3.</b> That chunk of the matrix that tastes like chicken</i></small></small></p>

-It's worth noting that when using a generic font-family like serif, you essentially let the operating system decide which default font to render.
-For this reason, what you see may differ slightly from Figure 5-3.
+<p>It's worth noting that when using a generic font-family like serif, you
+essentially let the operating system decide which default font to render.
+For this reason, what you see may differ slightly from Figure 5-3.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-3b">5.3b Optimize with Style</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-We could leave it there and make no further changes to the sketch, but there's one little niggle I can't leave alone.
+<p>We could leave it there and make no further changes to the sketch, but
+there's one little niggle I can't leave alone.
 In total, we have 2,500 text elements in this sketch, and for each of these elements, the font-size and font-family attributes remain static throughout.
-This seems quite wasteful.
+This seems quite wasteful.</p>

 <pre>
 &lt;text x="740" y="200" font-size="16" font-family="serif"